OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-b/README.md

 just in case you've been elsewhere, you can always make sure you're in the right project with the command: -

-    oc project pysimple
+    oc project user99-exerciseb

 You can see which project you're in with the command: -

     oc project

 We can now deploy the application.
+We could do it in a similar way to the way we did with the web console and just say create a new app with the PySimple container, but instead we'll do this is a more controlled manner using templates that define the OpenShift objects that we are wanting to be created.

 But first we need to briefly discuss OpenShift _templates_.